 Code Enforcement/Property Maintenance

-Castle Shannon Borough adopted the International Property Maintenance Code 2006 establishing minimum regulations and standards governing the conditions and maintenance of property, buildings and structures in the Borough to ensure that property, buildings and structures are safe, sanitary and fit for occupation and use; providing for the administration and enforcement of the property maintenance code, for violations thereof; emergency measures authorized; and the condemnation of unsafe buildings and structures and the demolition of such structures.
+Castle Shannon Borough adopted the International Property Maintenance Code 2006 and Zoning Ordinance #891, establishing minimum regulations and standards governing the conditions and maintenance of property, buildings and structures in the Borough to ensure that property, buildings and structures are safe, sanitary and fit for occupation and use; providing for the administration and enforcement of the property maintenance code, for violations thereof; emergency measures authorized; and the condemnation of unsafe buildings and structures and the demolition of such structures.

 The following are some of the most common property maintenance code violations :